Australian Pacific Touring: Formation of APT Luxury Travel

 Though the bulk of the company's work was still in bus charter contracts at the start of the 1970s, Australian Pacific Coaches were increasingly turning their attention to extended touring.
-In 1971, McGeary and Page went to Sydney to buy advance tickets to the stage show Hair and began advertising weekend trips that operated every weekend for over two years, with sometimes as many and three or four coaches.
+In 1971, McGeary and Page went to Sydney to buy advance tickets to the stage show Hair and began advertising weekend trips that operated every weekend for over two years, with sometimes as many as three or four coaches.
 Soon "Lost Weekends", "Hot Snow Weekends", Sydney and Melbourne day tours and accommodated tours to Queensland, Western Australia, the Northern Territory and Tasmania helped the company capitalise on its burgeoning reputation.
 Australian Pacific Coaches then forayed into camping trips to Central Australia.

 In 1983 Australian Pacific Coaches was renamed Australian Pacific Tours and in October 2000 as Australian Pacific Touring.
+In 2025, the company launched its elevated rebrand of or APT Luxury Travel, representing its flagship five-star offering of cruises and tours around the world.

-The McGeary family involvement in the business continued with Geoff McGeary's son Rob McGeary working across areas of the business including guiding tours and then investments, and daughter Lou Tandy in marketing for Kimberley Wilderness Adventures then Captains Choice.
+Over the following decades, the McGeary family's involvement in the business continued through Geoff's children, Robert (Rob) McGeary and Louise (Lou) Tandy (nee McGeary).
+Rob McGeary held a range of roles across the business, including tour guiding and investments, while Lou Tandy worked in marketing for Kimberley Wilderness Adventures and later Captain's Choice.
+At the end of 2023, Rob and Lou became Co-Owners and Directors of The APT Travel Group, succeeding Geoff McGeary in the company's leadership.

-The business is still owned and run by the McGeary family, with Geoff McGeary, Rob McGeary and Lou Tandy all directors in the business.
+Geoff McGeary OAM passed away in 2025 surrounded by family.
+In January 2026, Rob McGeary announced his retirement after more than 40 years with the company.
+Lou Tandy (nee McGeary) currently serves as The APT Travel Group Family Principal and Director, continuing the company’s nearly 100-year family-owned history.